Globinourf/Udacity-ML-capstone-project/README.md

 <br><br>
 The aim of this project is to develop an image classifier to distinguish images of cats from images of dogs.
 It is directly inspired from <a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition">this Kaggle competition</a>.
 The used dataset is its "train" zip composed of 25000 labeled images of dogs and cats.
 <br><br>
-The project is composed of two IPython Notebooks.
-One for data exploration to extract, analyse and prepare the information associated to the images.
-Another for building, training and evaluating the classifier.
+Please read the report (Report.pdf) to understand the differents steps of the project development.
 <br><br>
+The code is composed of two IPython Notebooks.
+One for data exploration to extract, analyse and prepare the information associated to the images (data-exploration.ipynb).
+Another for building, training and evaluating the classifier (cat-or-dog-identifier.ipynb).
+<br><br>
 If you want to use the code, please follow the steps :
 <br>- Download the images <a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data">here</a> and unzip them into the "images" folder.
 Delete the file "file-to-make-folder-exist.txt".
-<br>- Execute the data exploration IPython Notebook
+<br>- Execute the data exploration IPython Notebook.
 <br>- Use the identifier IPython Notebook to make trainings or predictions.
 Please notice the parameter "use_saved_model" if you want to use an already trained model and "save_model" if you want to save it for later.
-Be careful with "checkpoint_file_name" not to overwrite it.
+Be careful with "checkpoint_file_name" not to overwrite the saved models.
+<br><br>
+Good luck, have fun !